 - A: When students are on College premises and connected to the Internet through the College's WIFI network, web-filtering will be engaged.
 Whilst no web-filtering solution is perfect, the College will do its best to prevent access to inappropriate websites detected, to contain agerestricted material, potentially harmful material or illegal content.
 In addition, Facebook and other social media sites not deemed to be of educational value will be blocked whilst on site.
-When your child is connected to the Internet at home, employing web-filtering will be a decision for parents to make.
-A suggested solution to help set Internet boundaries at home can be found at http://www.kidsblocker.com. - Q: Will my child be able to use 3G/4G connections instead of the College WIFI network? - A: Students must only use the College's WIFI service to connect to the Internet whilst on College premises and must not use 3G/4G for their device.
-3G/4G connections can become very costly and are not subject to web-filtering.
-If purchasing a new device, it is our strong recommendation that no 3G/4G enabled devices are purchased.
+When your child is connected to the Internet at home, employing web-filtering will be a decision for parents to make. - Q: Will my child be able to use 3G/4G/5G connections instead of the College WIFI network? - A: Students must only use the College's WIFI service to connect to the Internet whilst on College premises and must not use 3G/4G/5G for their device.
+3G/4G/5G connections can become very costly and are not subject to web-filtering.
+If purchasing a new device, it is our strong recommendation that no 3G/4G/5G enabled devices are purchased.